anthinh123/time-management-service/README.md

 **Summary**

-After user made block of times (working, break, long-break), then they can sync up to server.
+After user made block of times (working, break, long-break) from mobile app, then they can sync up to server.
 This service will take care to manage these times.

 **Funtions**
 - Get all workdays in database